 - Melatonin is the body’s “sleepy hormone.”
 Your brain releases it naturally when it’s time to sleep, by your circadian rhythm.
 It is also available in supplement form.
 Research in the Sleep Medicine Clinics Journal found melatonin to be an effective way of combating jet lag.

-- Chamomile is a flower which is widely available as teas or extracts.
-It has a natural relaxing and soothing effect.
-Chamomile tea before bedtime, it can help place you in the right frame of mind for sleep.
+- Chamomile is a flower that is widely available as teas or extracts.
+It has a naturally relaxing and soothing effect.
+Chamomile tea before bedtime can help place you in the right frame of mind for sleep.

 - Lavender is strongly associated with sleep.
 It’s found in all sorts of products aimed to relax the body, such as bath oils and incense.
 For an immediate calming effect, apply lavender essential oil directly on your temples, wrists, and feet.

 Following our advice, you’ll find that your jet lag is soon over and done with.
 Of course, it may take a few days to feel normal again.
 But as long as you stick to the schedule of your new time zone, you’ll soon feel right as rain.

 When you get home from a vacation, it can be difficult to get back into the swing of things.
 Going back to work and being productive can be difficult, even if you’ve traveled within your time zone.
 Dealing with jet lag on top of post-vacation blues can be even harder.